-- 1. Take the first yellow pill of the pack on the Sunday after your period starts, even if you are still bleeding.
+- 1. Take the first pink pill of the pack on the Sunday after your period starts, even if you are still bleeding.
 If your period begins on Sunday, start the pack that same day. - 2.
 Use another method of birth control (such as a condom and spermicide) as a back-up method if you have sex anytime from the Sunday you start your first pack until the next Sunday (7 days).
-This also applies if you start drospirenone and ethinyl estradiol tablets after having been pregnant and you have not had a period since your pregnancy.
+This also applies if you start Nikki after having been pregnant, and you have not had a period since your pregnancy.